vksbhandary/research-paper-notes/notes/BERT.md

 ## Effect of Pre-training Tasks

-Terms
+Terms used below
-- No NSP: A bidirectional model is trained onlu using MLM objective.
+- __No NSP__: A bidirectional model is trained onlu using MLM objective.
--  LTR & No NSP: A left context only model is trained using standard Left-to-right (LTR) language model.
+- __LTR & No NSP__: A left context only model is trained using standard Left-to-right (LTR) language model.
+- __BiLSTM__: A type of recurrent network with two LSTM layers.

 1. Removing NSP hurts perfromance of QNLI, MNLI, SQuAD 1.1
 1. LTR & No NSP performs worse as compared to No NSP on all tasks.